 Education is crucial to the success and adherence of our programs.
 I have found, over the years, that when my clients understood what they were doing they were able to make good decisions by themselves, manipulate their own programs and take control of their health.
 My clients were able to train independently of me and didn’t rely on me nearly as much.
 This is so important as only you can fix you.
 I can show you how, but you need to do it yourself.

-2. Low carbohydrate, high fat (LCHF)
+2. Low carbohydrate, healthy fat (LCHF)

 LCHF sounds like a fad but, in reality, it reflects the way we used to eat, up until the middle of last century.
 In the mid 1900s due to some deliberately misleading research, the low fat era was brought in.
 Over the last 50 years our fat intake has remained somewhat stable but our carbohydrate intake (especially sugar) has skyrocketed and with it, the number of people with lifestyle diseases.
 Research is showing that excessive sugar intake promotes the development of insulin resistance, metabolic syndrome, type 2 diabetes and cardiovascular disease.
 In my opinion, the low fat era gave carbohydrate (particularly sugar) then green light ultimately making it the biggest nutritional disaster of the 20th century.